dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/06-upgrading-to-v1.9.md

 ### Microbatch `incremental_strategy`

 :::info
 While microbatch is in "beta", this functionality is still gated behind an env var, which will change to a behavior flag when 1.9 is GA.
+To use microbatch, set `DBT_EXPERIMENTAL_MICROBATCH` to `true` wherever you're running dbt Core.
 :::

 Incremental models are, and have always been, a *performance optimization* — for datasets that are too large to be dropped and recreated from scratch every time you do a `dbt run`.
 Learn more about [incremental models](/docs/build/incremental-models-overview).